dirkpetersen/nvflare-cancer/README.md

 ### Install a client on HPC

 Login as `Org Admin` at `https://myproject.mydomain.edu` and confirm that you have added a client site, that you perhaps call HPC-A40 based on the GPUs you use.
-After this client site is approved by the `Project Admin` you can go to DOWNLOADS -> Client Sites -> HPC-A40 click "Download Startup Kit" and keep the password (write it down somewhere)
+After this client site is approved by the `Project Admin` you can go to DOWNLOADS -> Client Sites -> HPC-A40 click "Download Startup Kit" and keep the password (copy it somewhere)

-Move the file to the project folder in your file system
+Move the file to the project folder in your file system, unzip it and paste the password when prompted

 ```bash
 unzip HPC-A40.zip
 cd HPC-A40
 ```

-Most HPC systems will use the Slurm workload manager these days.
+Most modern HPC systems will use the Slurm workload manager.
 On such a system we don't require the overhead of a container or even a virtual machine that needs to be installed.
 If our HPC admin allows, we can simply submit a batch job that will launch our NVFlare client.
 In this case we assume that the HPC admin has made A40 GPUs available as general resource (GRES) named gpu:a40 (`--gres gpu:a40`) and we want a single GPU (`--gres gpu:a40:1`).
-Let's create a little shell script called `nvflare-HPC-A40.sub` that functions as Slurm batch script:
+If you don't care about the specific GPU model, you simply request `--gres gpu:1`.
+Let's create a little shell script called `nvflare-HPC-A40.sub` that functions as Slurm submission script:

 ```bash
 #! /bin/bash